 How much does it cost?

-We offer Basic (Free), PRO, and MVP versions of the Draft Wizard.
+We offer Basic (Free), PRO, MVP and HOF versions of the Draft Wizard.
 An overview of PRO and MVP features and pricing is available here.

-To learn more about the benefits of upgrading to a PRO or MVP account, please visit our PRO/MVP Features Overview.
+To learn more about the benefits of upgrading to a PRO, MVP or HOF account, please visit our PRO/MVP/HOF Features Overview.

-*Note: Live Sync Draft Assistanct is only available with the MVP subscription.
+*Note: Live Sync Draft Assistanct is only available with the MVP and HOF subscription.
 ESPN Draft Sync does not support auction leagues and must be used with ESPN’s Lite Draft Room.

-Can you explain what FanDuel is and how it ties into the pricing options for a PRO or MVP upgrade?
+Can you explain what FanDuel is and how it ties into the pricing options for a PRO upgrade?

 FanDuel is the leading operator of daily fantasy sports games.
 Its members pick fantasy teams and compete in cash contests that last a single day.
 With no season long commitment, FanDuel's contests pay out millions of dollars each month.

-We’ve teamed up with FanDuel to provide a terrific offer for anyone interested in upgrading to MVP (our highest level) status.
-Simply make a $10 FanDuel deposit using the links below and you’ll receive the listed PRO package for free.
+We’ve teamed up with FanDuel to provide a terrific offer for anyone interested in upgrading to HOF (our highest level) status.
+Simply make a $10 FanDuel deposit using the links below and you’ll receive the listed a 6-month HOF subscription.
 This offer is valid for new FanDuel members only.